Faysal-Ahmed-Aweys/Delight-Restaurant-/README.md

 #### Current features common to all pages

 * ##### Header
+The header is fixed and includes navbar with links to ease the navigation to different pages by the user.
 ![Navigation bar](assets/docs/screenshots/navbar_large_screens.png)
 ![Navigation bar small screens](assets/docs/screenshots/closed_small_screen_nav_bar.png)
 ![Navigation bar](assets/docs/screenshots/expanded_small_screen_nav_bar.png)

 * ##### The Footer
+The footer contains opening times, contact and address which are fictional and the social links do not take you to any pages that are related to the content of the website as the restaurant site is completely fictional and for educational purposes.
+I included these links to give my website some structure and to implement my skills.
+A short statement that states the purpose of the website is also included on the footer.

 ![footer](assets/docs/screenshots/footer.png)

 #### Home Page
 * ##### Hero Section
+The Hero section includes Restaurant name, a quick link to booking page and a fictional restaurant hero image.
+I mentioned the websites i got the image from in the credits section.
 ![Hero section](assets/docs/screenshots/hero_section.png)

 * ##### About us and Menu Section
 ![About us and Menu section](assets/docs/screenshots/about_menu_section.png)

 * ##### Testimonials Section